 Chapter 7: Link-Building for the Legal Industry

-Adding your law firm’s website to directories discussed in chapter 3 is part of link building.
+Adding your law firm’s website to directories discussed in chapter 3 is part of link building SEO for attorneys.
 But, it doesn’t stop there.
 The more quality websites you have linking to your content, the better.
 Google sees each domain that links to yours as a “vote” for your content.

 If you ever run across an offer to buy links, avoid it.
 This is against the Google Terms of Service.
 Engaging in this type of activity will damage your ranking and may even get your site blacklisted.
 It may be tempting to cut corners to see results faster, but in the long run, it only hurts you.